mrkaleArduinoLib/gbj_appeeprom/README.md

 #### Description
 The structure with members and member methods as a template of an application parameter.
 * An application parameter as an instance of this structure acts as a parameter cache for the EEPROM.
+* The library class contains a vector of parameters.
+The vector is protected and initially empty, so that it is accessable from derived (child) classes and parameters (data items) should be defined in those classes, usually in begin methods.
 * Only changed parameter values are really written to the EEPROM.
 * A parameter value is normally read from the cache only.
 * The parameter cache is initialized by reading parameter value from EEPROM just at setup of an application.